sammiili/OfficeDocs-SkypeForBusiness/Teams/set-up-phone-system-voicemail.md

 The delivery of a voicemail to an Exchange mailbox is done using Simple Mail Transport Protocol (SMTP) like any other e-mail.

+> [!IMPORTANT]
+> E-mail is sent from: `noreply@skype.voicemail.microsoft.com`
+>
+> Do not setup rules that block this address otherwise voicemails won't be received by users.

 ## Manage Cloud Voicemail for users

 You can manage Cloud Voicemail for users by specifying voicemail policies and configuring voicemail settings.